 Internships last a minimum of 8 weeks, usually from early June until early August.
 RIJS has limited internship positions available and cannot guarantee placement.
 Acceptance is contingent on finding a fit between available positions and applicants.
 Some Japanese language ability is preferred by most organizations.
 Preference is given to students enrolled in Japanese language courses and to first-time Japan internship holders.

 Self-arranged Track: Due to limited internship positions available, we strongly encourage students, especially those who are interested in doing very specific projects or tasks, to arrange an internship in Japan on their own and apply to the Program for funding support only.
 Self-arranged internships must meet the minimum 8-week requirement.
-It is highly recommended that students who are looking to self-arrange their internships start the search process as early as October/November.
+It is highly recommended that students who are looking to self-arrange their internships start the search process as early as possible.
 Self-arranging students can seek advice from various entities at Harvard, including but not limited to the Office of Career Services, Harvard faculty, and the Harvard alumni network.

 There is no separate application for funding.
 Applicants who are placed into the Program will receive a grant package put together by the RIJS and the host organization, which includes round-trip discount airfare, housing accommodation, and a small subsidy for some meals.
-Maximum grant package value is $5,000.
+Maximum grant package value is $4,000.

-APPLICATION DEADLINE: Monday, January 6, 2020 by 5:00pm EST on CARATDownload Application Instructions
+APPLICATION DEADLINE: Monday, February 8, 2021 by 5:00pm EST on CARATDownload Application Instructions